neohope/hadoop-windows-native/2.5.2/readme.md

 # About#
-Hadoop2.5.2 windows native dll and exe
+hadoop-2.5.2 windows native dll and exe

 # What to do #
-1. down the right version of binary files from bin/
+1. download the right version of binary files from bin/
 2. scan winutils.exe if you want
 3. try to run winutils.exe, if it does not work, you need vcredist from M$.(VS2010 or VS2013U5)
-4. move the binary files to %HADOOP_HOME%\bin
+4. copy the binary files to %HADOOP_HOME%\bin
 5. have fun

 # How to build #